braedongough/typescript-workshop/README.md

 -   [String Literal Types in TypeScript](https://mariusschulz.com/blog/string-literal-types-in-typescript)

+## Troubleshooting Workshop Setup

+-   `Cannot use JSX unless '--jsx' flag is provided. ts(17004)`
+    -   This error likely indicates that the version of Typescript running in vscode is older than the version we're using in the workshop.
+Try updating vscode or reinstalling the app to resolve this issue.

 ## Help Make This Workshop Better 🏆

 After the workshop, I would love if you could take 5 minutes to answer a few questions so I can learn how to improve this workshop in the future: